 Microsegmentation, Multifactor Authentication, Device Verification, Least Access Privileges, and Continuous Network monitoring are the core principles that comprise this model.

 After thoroughly evaluating their current security posture and identifying the protection surface, organizations can transition into ZTNA by implementing the core principles.

-Once ZTNA is in place, it provides many benefits other than just using VPNs and other traditional security models.
+Once ZTNA is in place, it provides many benefits other than just using a good VPN and other traditional security models.

 In this complete guide, you will learn about:

 - What is Zero Trust Network Access (ZTNA)?

 - How does ZTNA work?